mcastling/mcastling.github.io/tutorials/styling.md

 ~~~

-The json approach means that there are no code changes and recompilation required, if the png file needs to be changed.
+The json approach means that if a change is required (such as changing the png file), no code changes and the
+subsequent recompilation are required.

 ### Style sheets

-Style sheets are written at the device level i.e seperate stylesheets for mobiles and TV's
+Style sheets can be written at the device level i.e. seperate stylesheets for mobiles and TV's.
+The stylesheets are passed into the Application constructors.

+Stlyesheets canalso be written at the control level.
+The default stylesheet read in on control construction.

 An example of a style sheet can be seen .....